 Balancing the Three Doshas:

-While the above principles outline the framework of Ayurvedic medicine, the single most important concept of the holistic medical system revolves around creating and maintaining balance between an individual’s doshas.
+While the above principles outline the framework of Ayurvedic medicine, the single most important concept of the holistic medical system revolves around creating and maintaining a balance between an individual’s doshas.
 To understand what doshas are, it may be easiest to compare human beings to snowflakes.
-Science will tell us that while every snowflake is made up of the same universal elements, each individual flake has its own unique constitution that is based upon its shape and the varying levels of chemical compounds found within it.
-You may be wondering How can ayurveda help balance out your body and mind, and that is when you may want to contact an ayurveda expert in your area who can tell you all you need to know about this type of alternative medicine.
+Science will tell us that while every snowflake is made up of the same universal elements, each individual flake has its own unique constitution that is based on its shape and the varying levels of chemical compounds found within it.
+You may be wondering How can ayurveda help balance out your body and mind, and that is when you may want to contact an Ayurveda expert in your area who can tell you all you need to know about this type of alternative medicine.

-In much the same way, Ayurveda tells us that every person is similarly made up of five universal elements (ether [space], air, fire, water and earth), but that each individual has their own unique constitution based upon shape, size, and the varying degrees of these elements.
+In much the same way, Ayurveda tells us that every person is similarly made up of five universal elements (ether [space], air, fire, water, and earth), but that each individual has their own unique constitution based upon shape, size, and the varying degrees of these elements.

-The doshas represent the framework for each individualized human blueprint and Ayurveda tells us that each person can enjoy good health by focusing their attention on creating and maintaining balance between them.
+The doshas represent the framework for each individualized human blueprint and Ayurveda tells us that each person can enjoy good health by focusing their attention on creating and maintaining a balance between them.
 In Ayurveda, it is said that there are three doshas found within each of us, but that each individual will have their own unique dosha constitution that typically favors one or two primary doshas.
 As you will see, the three dosha types can be described by a wide range of characteristics, including primary elements, bodily responsibilities, body type, personality traits, and typical imbalance symptoms:

 Vata: The Vata dosha is considered to be the ‘King of the doshas‘ because it is tasked with governing the greater life force of an individual.
 The Vata dosha, which represents the elements of space and air, controls bodily motion and has the characteristics of being dry, light, and cold.
-Individuals who are predominate Vata types typically are tall and slender.
+Individuals who are predominant Vata types typically are tall and slender.
 When in balance, Vatas are joyful, enthusiastic, and fun to be around.
 When the Vata dosha is out of balance, however, individuals may suffer from anxiety and depression.

 Pitta: In stark contrast to the light and airy Vata dosha, the Pitta dosha, which represents the elements of fire and water, is considered to be hot and intense.
 For this reason, the Pitta dosha represents an individual’s internal fire and takes on the bodily responsibility of regulating the metabolic systems (digestion, body temperature, etc.).
-Individuals who are predominate Pitta types tend to have a well-built medium sized physique and are assertive, confident, and competitive.
+Individuals who are predominantly Pitta types tend to have a well-built medium-sized physique and are assertive, confident, and competitive.
 When in balance, Pittas are typically good leaders who possess strong intellectual skills and a drive to succeed.
 When the Pitta dosha is out of balance, however, individuals tend to ‘overheat’ and can become aggressive, angry, or demanding.

 Kapha: The Kapha dosha represents the universal elements of earth and water and is considered to be the most deliberate dosha.
 The Kapha dosha is tasked with regulating growth in the body, moisturizing the skin, and maintaining a healthy immune system.
 The characteristics of the Kapha dosha are heavy, cold, and dull.
-Individuals who are predominate Kapha types tend to be overweight and are known for having a caring disposition and being self-sufficient individuals.
+Individuals who are predominant Kapha types tend to be overweight and are known for having a caring disposition and being self-sufficient individuals.
 When the Kapha dosha is out of balance, individuals may become depressed or suffer from physical ailments such as congestion, sinus headaches, or asthma.

 It is important to remember that each of these three doshas is found within every person, but that each individual’s constitution typically favors one dosha over the others.
 Ayurvedic practitioners aim to promote balanced health by working with each patient to create and maintain an individualized harmony that is based upon the person’s dosha constitution.
 If you would like to take a test to determine your dosha type, you can do so here.